 Either in a letter or an email (check with your HR department for your company policy), you need to tell your boss your estimated due date and the date you want to start your statutory maternity leave and pay.

-Do I need a MATB1 form for paternity leave?
+Do I need a MAT B1 form for paternity leave?

-Can I get a MATB1 form online?
+Can I get a MAT B1 form online?

 No, you cannot get a MAT B1 form online.
-The MAT B1 form is a medical certificate provided by a midwife or doctor confirming the expected date of childbirth.
+The MAT B1 form is a medical certificate completed by a midwife or doctor confirming the expected date of childbirth.
 This form is typically issued around the 20th week of pregnancy.
 You need to obtain the MAT B1 form directly from your healthcare provider during a routine antenatal appointment.